 Chapter 42 of the Texas Human Resources Code requires the Health and Human Services Commission to regulate child care and child-placing activities in Texas and to create and enforce minimum standards.
 Chapter 42 also requires the Texas Department of Family and Protective Services to investigate alleged child abuse and neglect in child-care facilities.

-Charged with this task, the HHSC Child Care Licensing Department, Regulatory Services Division, develops rules for child-care in Texas.
+Charged with this task, the HHSC Child Care Regulation Department, Regulatory Services Division, develops rules for child-care in Texas.
 Once proposed, reviewed and adopted, these rules become part of the Texas Administrative Code (see the child care licensing rules).
 Each set of Minimum Standards is based on a particular chapter of the Texas Administrative Code and the corresponding child-care operation permit type(s).
 For example, Chapter 746 is the Minimum Standards for Child-Care Centers and Chapter 749 is the Minimum Standards for Child-Placing Agencies.
 The Minimum Standards mitigate risk for children in out-of-home care settings by outlining basic requirements to protect the health, safety and well-being of children in care.

 Each of the Minimum Standards has been assigned a weight – high, medium, medium-high, medium-low or low — based on the risk that a violation of that standard presents to children.
 Weights are noted in the left margin next to each standard or subsection.
 Only those standards that can be violated (marked as a deficiency) are weighted.
 For example, definitions are not weighted.

 Assigning weights to the Minimum Standards takes into account the relative importance of standard violations and helps facilitate a clear and common understanding of risk among providers, consumers and CCR staff.
 With a clear and common understanding regarding the risk associated with each standard deficiency, child-care providers and CCR staff can use this information as a guide in correcting deficiencies and setting priorities when making corrections.